vishaltorgal/reactjs-interview-questions/README.md

 ## 1. **State in React**

-State is a built-in React object used to manage dynamic data within a component.
-It allows components to create and manage their own data, which can change over time based on user interactions or other factors.
+***State*** is a built in React object used to store dynamic data and re render the component when the data changes.

 ### Key Points
-- State is **mutable** and can be updated using `setState` in class components or the `useState` hook in functional components.
+- State is mutable using setState or useState
+- State changes trigger re rendering
-- When state is updated, React re-renders the component to reflect the new state.
+- State is local to the component
+- State should not be modified directly

 ### ***Class Component Example***